-In October 1863, President Abraham Lincoln officially established a national holiday to thank God for his countless blessings.
+In October 1863, President Abraham Lincoln officially established a national holiday to thank our Creator for his countless blessings.
 His Thanksgiving proclamation set aside a day in November to offer, "praise to our beneficent Father."
 America needed a special time each year to remember the true originator of its wealth because "these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come."

 The Thanksgiving holiday is based on a few simple truths.
 These are that God exists, he is actively involved in what happens on earth, and that it is he, and no one else, who can fulfill all our needs.
 Thanking him, therefore, on a regular basis not only makes sense but also is the right thing to do.
 Unfortunately, America as a whole has chosen to forget her Maker.
 Unless this sin is repented of, the United States may soon find itself forgotten by him.